the-isf-academy/courseware-data/youtube_export/README.md

 `pip3 install  -r requirements.txt`

-## Add personalized Youtube json to repo
+## Add personalized YouTube json to repo

-First, you will need to export your Youtube data using [Google Takeout](https://takeout.google.com/settings/takeout).
+First, you will need to export your YouTube data using [Google Takeout](https://takeout.google.com/settings/takeout).
 This may take a couple of hours.

 Once you receive the email confirming your data is ready to download, download the `.zip` files.
 Then, upzip the files in your `/downloads` folder.